Congee: Vietnam

 Despite its ubiquity among the poor, it is also popular as a main dish when cooked with a variety of meats.
 For example, cháo gà is cooked with chicken, garlic, and ginger.
 The rice porridge is cooked in chicken broth, and when the chicken is cooked, the meat is sliced and layered on a bed of shredded raw cabbage and sliced scallions and drizzled with a vinegar-based sauce to be eaten as a side dish.
 Other combinations include cháo vịt (duck porridge), which is cooked in the same manner as chicken porridge.
 Cháo lòng heo is made with lòng heo, a variety of offal from pork or duck with sliced portions of congealed pork blood.
 Cháo is typically served with quẩy on the side.

 Cháo bầu dục is a congee containing pig kidney (bầu dục lợn).
 A specialty of the Hóc Môn District in Ho Chi Minh City, it is typically eaten in rural areas of southern Vietnam.
 Well-known cháo bầu vendors include Cánh Đồng Hoang, Cô Ba Nữ, and Sáu Quẻn.
 Another typical Vietnamese dish is cháo nấm, a congee with mushrooms.

 Youtiao is usually added to congee especially at congee vendors.

 It is also common to eat cháo when ill, as it is believed the porridge is easy to digest while being fortifying.
 For such purposes, the cháo is sometimes cooked with roasted white rice, giving the porridge broth a more nuanced body and a subtle, nutty flavor.
 In some parts of Vietnam, local customs call for making cháo as offerings for the "wandering souls" during the Buddhist Vu Lan summer feast.

 South Asia

 Tamil Nadu

-Kanji is a popular dish in the state of Tamil Nadu.
+The etymon of the word congee, Kanji (கஞ்சி/kañci) is a popular dish in the state of Tamil Nadu.
 Among the working classes, it is a staple nourishing breakfast dish, although consumed often for lunch and dinner as well.
 In addition, all classes regard kanji as an excellent food during convalescence, for its ability to be easily digested.
-The different kinds of kanji in Tamil Nadu includes rice kanji (the most popular): variations of this include sweet rice kanji (milk and sugar/jaggery added to the cooked rice soup) or salt rice kanji (buttermilk and salt added to the rice soup); wheat kanji, mung bean kanji, ragi/millet kanji, multi-grain kanji.
+In Tamil Nadu includes the rice kanji which is considered the most popular: variations of this include sweet rice kanji (milk and sugar/jaggery added to the cooked rice soup).
+Kanji is also prepared with different grains, such as minor millet or pearl millet, finger millet, mung bean, broken wheat, and maize.
+Multi-grain kanji is also made.